ATM accidentally dispenses $100 bills due to glitch

-HARRIS COUNTY, Texas – Deputies cleared a crowd surrounding a malfunctioning ATM after it started dispensing $100 bills overnight.
-And we got word this afternoon that people who got the extra cash get to keep it.
+HARRIS COUNTY, Texas – Deputies cleared a crowd surrounding a malfunctioning ATM in the Houston area after it started dispensing $100 bills overnight

 Deputies stopped at a machine at FM 1960 and the North Freeway when they saw a large crowd gathered around it, according to the Harris County Sheriff’s Office.